Bay of Plenty Learning English

 Community English courses

+Toastmasters is a programme where you can improve your leadership and communication skills in a safe, supportive club environment.
 Anyone can join, and there is a balance of women and men and a range of age groups, cultures and occupations.